bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0500-control-structures.md

 A switch statement looks like the following.
-Note the placement of parentheses, spaces, and braces; the indent levels for `case` and `break` statements; and the presence of a `// no break` comment when a break is intentionally omitted.
+Note the placement of parentheses, spaces, and braces; the indent levels for `case` and `break` statements.
+Use of a `// no break` comment when a break is intentionally omitted is recommended for clarity.

     <?php
     switch ($expression) {